stijn-dejongh/ars-rethorica/manuscript/book2chapter5.md

 ourselves are afraid of, for the same reason.
 And those who have overthrown those who are stronger than us and those who attack those who are weaker, for they are either already to be feared, or will be, when they have grown stronger.

-And among those whom we have wronged, or are our enemies or rivals,we should fear not the hot-tempered orAnd among those whom we have wronged, or are our enemies or rivals,we should fear not the hot-tempered or outspoken, but those who are mild, dissemblers, and thorough rascals; for i t is uncertain whether they are on the point of acting, so that one never knows whether they are far from it. [^^4_3] All things that are to be feared are more so when, after an error has once been committed, it is impossible to repair it, either because it is absolutely impossible, or no longer in our power, but in that of our opponents; also when there is no possibility of help
+And among those whom we have wronged, or are our enemies or rivals,we should fear not the hot-tempered or outspoken, but those who are mild, dissemblers, and thorough rascals; for i t is uncertain whether they are on the point of acting, so that one never knows whether they are far from it. [^^4_3] All things that are to be feared are more so when, after an error has once been committed, it is impossible to repair it, either because it is absolutely impossible, or no longer in our power, but in that of our opponents; also when there is no possibility of help